 GDP

-With a production of 621,000 tons (2023), Uzbekistan is the world's 6th largest cotton producer.
+With a production of 3 million bales (2024), Uzbekistan is among the world's 10 largest cotton producers.

 Uzbekistan's most important export products are gold and refined copper, as well as cotton and other apparel and clothing articles.
 The most important agricultural products for export, next to cotton, are dried beans and fresh and dried grapes, apricots, and peaches.